hesoru/Here./README.md

 ## User Stories

+- The application should be password-protected, with different passwords for staff and each caregiver

 As childcare staff, I want to be able to:
 - Add a caregiver to the list of caregivers in the childcare program
 - Add a child to the list of children in the childcare program